 Extended Care Facilities

 The Extended Care building is designated as the Regina Bigley Learning Center.
-The area provides a place for the children to play a board game, work on art projects, watch a movie, or play Nintendo.
-Extended Care uses the library on a regular basis, where bathrooms are located.
+The area provides a place for the children to play a board game, work on art projects, watch a movie.
+Extended Care uses the library on a regular basis.
 Extended Care also uses the bathrooms located in the school building.

 Extended Care Registration